ethanflower1903/kubernetes-new/README.md

 label: Add or remove a label from an object.
 The kubectl command also supports update commands driven by an aspect of the object.
 Setting this aspect may set different fields for different object types:

-set <field>: Set an aspect of an object.
+set <field>: Set an aspect of an object...
 Note: In Kubernetes version 1.5, not every verb-driven command has an associated aspect-driven command.
 The kubectl tool supports these additional ways to update a live object directly, however they require a better understanding of the Kubernetes object schema.